go-gost/docs/en/docs/concepts/bypass.md

       - .example.org
     ```

-    Use the `bypass` property in node to use the specified bypass by referencing the bypass name.
+    Use the `bypass` option in node to use the specified bypass by referencing the bypass name.

 !!! tip "Hop Level Bypass"
     Bypass can be set on hop or node, if not set on node, the bypass specified on hop will be used.